MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-conversations.md

 [!INCLUDE [AI tech disclosure with Bing Search](includes/disclosure-ai-preview-bing-addendum.md)]

 When designing and creating a chatbot, you'll likely encounter situations where your bot users ask questions that your bot doesn't have an answer for.
-By utilizing **generative answers (GA)** in Power Virtual Agents, your bot can find and present information from multiple sources (which may be internal or external) even if you haven't created a topic for it.
+By utilizing generative answers in Power Virtual Agents, your bot can find and present information from multiple sources (which may be internal or external) even if you haven't created a topic for it.
 These can be used as a fallback, or as primary information sources in your chatbot.

 In the past, when a bot couldn't determine a user's intent, it asked the user to rephrase their question.
 If, after two prompts, the bot still couldn't determine the user's intent, the bot escalated to a live agent by using the [system **Escalate** topic](authoring-system-fallback-topic.md).